akauppi/GroundLevel-firebase-es/DEVS/Firebase tips.md

 ## Firestore: use array/object or a collection?

-Firestore works on the document-collection-document-... pattern ([Cloud Firestore Data model](https://firebase.google.com/docs/firestore/data-model)).
+Firestore works on the document-collection-document-... pattern (see [Cloud Firestore Data model](https://firebase.google.com/docs/firestore/data-model) (Firebase docs)).

 One can express a dataset either within a document, or as a combination of documents and subcollections.
 Here are the pros/cons of both approaches: